top of page

 You'll have the chance to be recorded, meaning you'll be able to show off to prospective employers or research supervisors after you graduate.

-Submissions have now closed for Let's Talk About [X] 2024.
+Submissions are now open for Let's Talk About [X] 2025.

 What's in it for you?